 Susan Heffington is a board member and is a past president of the Arkansas Society of Freethinkers.
-Currently, she chairs the Membership Committee.
+Currently, she chairs the Leadershipo Development Committee, Membership Committee.
 In 2005, she founded Central Arkansas Freethinkers, one of several secularist groups that came under ASF’s umbrella in 2011.
 She served as a council member for Atheist Alliance International.
 She has been an RN for 28 years, and as an nontraditional student working on her B.S. in nursing, was active in the Secular Student Alliance at the University of Arkansas at Little Rock.
-She helped organize the Secular Student Alliance at the University of Central Arkansas, and has helped organize many of the secularist groups that currently exist in Arkansas.
+She helped organize the Secular Student Alliance at the University of Central Arkansas and has helped organize many of the secularist groups that currently exist in Arkansas.
 Her tireless efforts and unflagging positive attitude get things done with a cheerful smile.

 Mark Love is a board member and serves as Treasurer of the Arkansas Society of Freethinkers.
 He is committed to science education and has a master’s degree in instrumental science, a bachelor’s degree in electrical engineering, and worked as an electronic engineer for 20 years, designing both hardware and software.
 He helped to create the Winter Solstice Display that graces the state capitol lawn every December, as well as the ASF holiday float used in Little Rock’s Big Jingle Jubilee holiday parade.
 He chairs the Leadership Development Committee.
 As the primary videographer of the lecture series and Reason in the Rock, he manages the YouTube Channel for the Arkansas Society of Freethinkers.
 He is a strong atheist and skeptic who, in almost any situation, challenges delusional thinking directly.
 He claims he actually looks forward to Jehovah’s Witnesses coming to his house, just for the stimulating debate.

-LeeWood Thomas is a board member and chairs the Activism Committee.
+LeeWood Thomas co-chairs the Activism Committee.
 He is a devout Pastafarian.
 He has been a freethinker most of his life.
 He is the primary spokesperson for the Arkansas Society of Freethinkers and the Central Arkansas Coalition of Reason; in addition to making statements to local media, he appears on radio talk shows, podcasts, and anywhere else someone might be listening.
 He co-hosts the Pink Atheist Podcast on Blog Talk Radio.
 He volunteers with other community organizations, too: as vice president of his neighborhood association and as media contact and stage manager for the local chapter of the American Foundation for Suicide Prevention.
-He co-founded the newest Arkansas freethought group, Benton Atheist & Skeptic Society (BASS).
+He co-founded the newest Arkansas freethought group, Saline Atheist & Skeptic Society (SASS).
 LeeWood has been along for the ride since the very beginning of the Arkansas Society of Freethinkers in 1996, and usually can be found in the thick middle of things with a grin on his face.
 Add him to your friends on Facebook – LeeWood is always looking to grow his network of freethinkers.